Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 View source

-Prohibits the operation of drones within any Rhode Island state park without a special use permit issued by the Department of Environmental Management (DEM) Parks and Recreation Division.
+Prohibits all unmanned aircraft system operations in Rhode Island state parks, management areas, and state-managed beaches without a special use permit.
 Special use permits are currently issued only to professional film companies and news organizations.
-Drone operations must not harass or disturb park users, wildlife, or natural resources.
+Operators must not harass, disturb, or endanger persons, wildlife, or natural resources.

 View source